10 Signs You’re In A Love-Hate Relationship

 You make other couples jealous with your picture-perfect relationship.
 You come across as a match made in heaven.

 However, there is a nagging truth you know that you're hiding from other people.
-You know on the inside that it's all a farce, and you have times where you really want to get out of the relationship.
+You know on the inside that it's all a farce, and you periodically want to get out of the relationship.

 Other people don't suspect that you end up in separate rooms once you get home and hardly interact with each other.

-You know your partner is a different person on the inside than he or she shows to the public, and you are the only one to see this side.
+You know your lover is a different person on the inside than he or she shows to the public, and you are the only one to see this side.